Deepfake audio recording used in Dubai child custody battle

 Occurred: January 2020

-Deepfake technology was used to create a fake audio recording of a lawyer's client during a UK child custody battle in Dubai.
+Deepfake technology was used to create a fake audio recording of a lawyer's client during a UK child custody battle in Dubai, raising concerns about the reliability of legal evidence.

 Dubai-based family lawyer Byron James revealed that a 'heavily doctored' recording of his client appearing to utter 'violent' threats towards his wife had been presented in court, threats he claimed had not been uttered.